isaac-sim/IsaacLab/docs/source/migration/migrating_from_isaacgymenvs.rst

 When running simulation on the GPU, buffers in PhysX require pre-allocation for computing and storing information such as contacts, collisions and aggregate pairs.
 These buffers may need to be adjusted depending on the complexity of the environment, the number of expected contacts and collisions, and the number of actors in the environment.
-The :class:`~omni.isaac.lab.sim.PhysxCfg` class provides access for setting the GPU buffer dimensions.
+The :class:`~isaaclab.sim.PhysxCfg` class provides access for setting the GPU buffer dimensions.

 +--------------------------------------------------------------+-------------------------------------------------------------------+